This section describes all the menu commands available in the Help menu.

 If you do not have Internet access or do not want, for some other reason, to access the Online Help, you can use the locally stored version of the user manual.
 The local version is a PDF file named Application.pdf that is stored in the application folder (in the Program Files folder).

 If you want to change the default format to open (Online Help or local PDF), do this in the Help section of the Options dialog (menu command Tools | Options).

 License your product

 After you download your Altova product software, you can license—or activate—it using either a free evaluation key or a purchased permanent license key.

 •Registering the license in the Software Activation dialog.
-In the dialog, click Enter a New Key Code, and browse for and select the license file.
-If you are prompted to enter your name, enter the name to which you want to register the product.
-Click OK to confirm the path to the license file and to confirm any data you entered.
+In the dialog, click Upload a New License and browse for the license file.
+Click OK to confirm the path to the license file and to confirm any data you entered (your name in the case of multi-user licenses).
 Finish by clicking Save.